-I close by recalling the answer that Michel Serres, interviewed by Hans Ulrich Obrist in May 2014, gave to the question of whether he thought it was possible to link art with ecological justice, and which sounds like this: "It could very well be today's fundamental evolution of art, which means coming back to an inspiration that was quite a traditional one, but also anew-to open oneself up to living species, to open up to life and to nature".
-That is precisely (returning to) being relational and catalyzing relationships in a more-than-human world...
+I recall here the answer that Michel Serres, interviewed by Hans Ulrich Obrist in May 2014, gave to the question of whether he thought it was possible to link art with ecological justice, and which sounds like this:

+It could very well be today's fundamental evolution of art, which means coming back to an inspiration that was quite a traditional one, but also anew-to open oneself up to living species, to open up to life and to nature.
+(Obrist, 2014)

+This means being relational and catalyzing relationships in a more-than-human world.